TGOlson/one.js/README.md

 ## Usage

 * Create an `index.html` file, importing `jQuery`, `one.js` and any other JavaScript files.
 Note: `jQuery` needs to be loaded before `one.js` can run.
-* Write your entire client side application in JavaScript:
+* Write an entire client side application in JavaScript.

 ## HTML as JavaScript